Adventures of a Taxi Driver: Production

+Long financed the film entirely himself and shot it on 16mm.

 It was one of a number of British sex comedies featuring Diana Dors.
-The theme song (Cruisin' Casanova) was performed by Adrienne Posta.
+The theme song "Cruisin' Casanova" was performed by Adrienne Posta.

 Reception

+Box office

+The movie was a huge box office success.
 It was the 19th most successful film at the British box office in 1976.

+Critical reception

+The Monthly Film Bulletin wrote "A crass, lobotomised production, with no discernible style, humour or purpose.
+Stanley Long draws irritatingly smug performances from Barry Evans, Judy Geeson and, particularly, Adrienne Posta; and his view of women and sex is more objectionable than that of the most passionless, clinical, primitively shot stag movie."